-The kitchen, located in back of the dining room, is accessed through the butler’s pantry, which has a steel vegetable sink.
-The dumbwaiter ascends from the ice room to the second floor and maintains access to the dining room through two tabletop openings.
-A back staircase leads to the upper floors.
+The kitchen, located in back of the dining room, is accessed through the butler’s pantry.
+The pantry contains a zinc vegetable sink and dumbwaiter, which ascends from the ice room to the second floor.
+Two small pass-throughs go from the kitchen into the dining room, providing food and dish access.
+A back staircase off the back of the kitchen leads to the upper floors.

 The basement is reached by a stairway in the back hallway.
 Divided into many rooms, this floor was for functionality and housed the furnace, coal storage, vegetable/root cellar and laundry room.
 During WWII, the Women’s Literary Union granted the Red Cross to use a room in the basement for home nursing classes.